 Applying for Social Security benefits can be an extremely technical process and require multiple appeals.
 But working alongside an experienced Social Security attorney can eliminate much of your anxiety and concerns about the process.
-The Law Practice of Ken Kieklak has guided many Arkansans through the Social Security application and appeals process.
+Fayetteville, AR disability lawyer Ken Kieklak has guided many Arkansans through the Social Security application and appeals process.

 COPD or Chronic Obstructive Lung Disease is not a condition in itself, but rather refers to a class of conditions that make breathing difficult for the affected individual.
 COPD occurs when a person has difficulty in emptying the air from their lungs due to an obstruction A person with COPD typically has some combination of chronic bronchitis or emphysema, but the exact make-up of the condition varies from person to person.

 COPD is typically caused by environmental factors although genetics may also cause or contribute to COPD.
 Smoking, breathing polluted air, or exposure to chemicals at work may cause COPD.
 COPD can occur due to both long-term exposure to low levels or irritating particles and short-term exposure to concentrated irritants.
 These irritants can result in increased mucus production that cause the bronchial walls and tubes to become inflamed.
 COPD is typically diagnosed by something called spirometry which is the measure of a person’s lung function.